IMD hosts Transformation Summit 2017

-“The transformational journeys that IMD leads are designed to achieve a high level of individual and organizational impact,” Manzoni said.
+“The transformational journeys that IMD leads are designed to achieve a high level of impact both for individuals and for the organization,” Manzoni said.

-The following two days provided concrete and relevant examples of organizations which faced disruption and learned how to strive in the digital era.
+The following two days provided concrete and relevant examples of organizations that faced disruption and learned how to strive.

 Throughout the summit, participants were able to hear first-hand accounts of major organizational change presented by IMD faculty and company executives who were involved in the real life cases of company transformation being discussed.
 Professor Albrecht Enders and Lars Häggstrom discussed the case of Stora Enso which they led, for example, and Professor Thomas Malnight talked about the transformation journey of Mars Petcare, which he designed.

 Professor Anand Narasimhan presented the story of transformation at Group M in India while Professor Goutam Challagalla looked at the role of digital in making an organization more customer-centric.
 Professor Bettina Büchel discussed how organizations can define their transformation journeys and then make the crucial step toward implementation.